Hazel Verlyn (Freeman) Hamilton joined her heavenly family on Friday, April 13, 2018, at Firesteel Healthcare Community.

 Surviving Hazel are her son, William (Bill) Hamilton and Cheri, grandsons, Chad Hamilton (Shane Carrier), Jim Hamilton (Wendy Larsen) of Mitchell, Derrek (Keisha) Hamilton of Sioux Falls, and Jim Henle (Sarah)j of Downingtown, PA; granddaughters, Lisa Hamilton of Long Beach, CA and Laurriee Bentson (Jimmy Isburg) of Mitchell; six great grandchildren; and loving nieces, nephews, and cousins.

-in memory of Hazel Verlyn (Freeman) Hamilton, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Hazel Verlyn (Freeman) Hamilton, please visit our floral store.